kwahome/heracles/README.md

 To run these tests, use:

-`cd heracles-ui && gradle integrationTest` or `cd heracles-ui && ./bin/integration-test.sh`.
+`cd heracles-api && gradle integrationTest` or `cd heracles-api && ./bin/integration-test.sh`.
 A `jacoco` test report will be generated and stored in the path `/heracles/heracles-api/build/reports/tests/integrationTest/index.html`